-The new record setting clock is a unique timepiece made in 1971 to celebrate the 450th anniversary of the death of Ferdinand Magellan.
+The new record-setting clock is a unique timepiece made in 1971 to celebrate the 450th anniversary of the death of Ferdinand Magellan.
 The exceptional solar-powered and electro-mechanical, gilt-brass table clock with polychrome cloisonné enamel panels by AMB, Ann-Marie Barbault, depicts scenes of Magellan’s explorations.
-The timepiece came accompanied by the original Patek Philippe fitted box, instruction booklet, service letter and the Extract from the Archives
+The timepiece came accompanied by the original Patek Philippe fitted box, instruction booklet, service letter, and the Archives’ Extract.

 Besides Patek Philippe timepieces, other names that fetched high bids at the auction include Rolex, Louis Moinet, Jacob & Co., etc.

 The auction, which featured live telephone, internet bids in addition to room bidding from across the globe, saw the sale of 83% of the 466 lots offered on auction!
 For a complete info on this sale click here.